watthem/fieldtest/docs/PRD.md

 - What is Standard Schema?
 - Why FieldTest?
-- Transition from FKit to FieldTest
+- Content validation best practices
 - How Biome plugins enhance DX

 ---